thekordy/ticketit/README.md

 2. Users can create tickets, keep track of their tickets status, giving comments, and close their own tickets (access permissions are configurable)
 3. Auto assigning agents to tickets, the system searches for agents in specific department and auto select the agent with lowest queue
 4. Simple admin panel
-5. Localization (Arabic, Brazilian Portuguese, English, Hungarian, and Germany language packs are included)
+5. Localization (Arabic, Brazilian Portuguese, English, Hungarian, Germany, and Spanish language packs are included)
 6. Very simple installation and integration process
 7. Admin dashboard with statistics and performance tracking graphs
 8. Simple text editor for tickets descriptions and comments allows images upload